 When will the Unitary Patent system start?

-The start of the new system is currently expected for the first half of 2019.
+The start of the new system is currently expected for the end of 2021.

 The Unitary Patent system is inextricably linked to the creation of the Unified Patent Court, which will have jurisdiction over Unitary Patents and "classic" European patents.